Español Free Consultation:

 Bus accidents can cause passengers, pedestrians, and other drivers to suffer serious injuries.
 These injuries can lead to many forms of economic and non-economic damages.
 Fortunately, victims can recover payment for the harm they suffered.

 Bus accident lawsuits can take from weeks to months to years to complete.
-There are several factors that can influence the path to compensation in your case.
+Several factors can influence the path to compensation in your case.
+Our evidence, availability of witnesses, legal strategies, and more may determine what compensation you receive.
 A bus accident lawyer can help recover the full range of monetary damages available to you.

-If you were injured because of a bus accident in Long Island, get help building your case.
-Get in touch with our experienced Long Island bus accident lawyers today by calling The Carrion Law Firm at (718) 841-0083.
+Contact our experienced bus accident lawyers today by calling The Carrion Law Firm at (718) 841-0083.
 Our attorneys can provide a free case assessment.

 Who to Sue for a Bus Accident in Long Island?

-There are multiple parties who may be liable for a Long Island bus accident.
+Multiple parties may be liable for a Long Island bus accident.
 After a crash, our Long Island bus accident lawyers can help determine who to sue.

 Some bus companies are private.
 For example, companies like Greyhound and Megabus are owned and operated by private businesses.
-Also, a great number of busses are rented out by private charter companies.
+Also, a great number of buses are rented out by private charter companies.
 If your accident involved a private bus company, you may be able to seek payment from that company for the injuries you incurred.
-Our team can help investigate the cause of your crash and evaluate the strength of your claim against the private bus company at issue.

 Common Causes of Bus Accidents in Long Island